 5.2.2 All submissions must be written in English.
 Students may, however, apply to the SPRC at the time of registration to submit material in a language other than English where the language is relevant to the subject of the research.
 Where permission is given to write in a language other than English the summary of the submission and its title must be given both in English and the approved language.

 5.2.3 The layout of the submission must conform to the format prescribed by Student Services and Systems.
 The submission must be bound in a secure binding of a type approved by Student Services and Systems when it is submitted for examination.

 5.2.4 The submission for the Higher Doctorate degree shall comprise:

-5.3.1 Normally a student will have a minimum of ten years research experience at a postdoctoral level.
+5.3.1 A student will have a minimum of ten years research experience at a postdoctoral level.